DamianEhrenburg/DamianEhrenburg/README.md

 ## Published Works

-*   **Novel: "Гниль" (Gnil)** - My debut novel in the psychological horror genre, published in Russian.
+*   **Novel: *Gnil* ("The Rot")** — My debut novel in the psychological horror genre, published in Russian.
 It establishes the world and themes for my interactive projects.
     *   **Available on [Litres](https://www.litres.ru/book/demian-erenburg/gnil-72005341/)**

 *   **Game: "Freedom in Rot"** (Godot Engine)